phaserjs/phaser/README.md

 * Time.physicsElapsed is no longer bound or clamped, be wary of this if you use the value anywhere in your code.
 * In Group.destroy the default for 'destroyChildren' was false.
 It's now `true` as this is a far more likely requirement when destroying a Group.
 * Game no longer pauses if you've forced orientation and change it, also doesn't resize a NO_SCALE game.
+* All the Debug methods have had the word 'render' removed from the start.
+So where you did `debug.renderSpriteInfo` before, it's now just `debug.spriteInfo`.
+* Debug methods that rendered geometry (Rectangle, Circle, Line, Point) have been merged into the single method: `Debug.geom`.

 New features: